vjvardhan/finzly-api-developerportal/developer-portal/scheduling-payment.md

 ```

+Note: Using the payment date attribute one can schedule the payment in the future date.
+The system will automaticially process the payment on the payment date as per the user payment details and preference.

-**Payment Speed Details**
+**Payment Speed details**

-The speed of the payment defines the user prefrence while initiating the payment.
-The preference is based upon the cost and time associated with the payment transactions (defined within the BankOS platform by the Bank) for instance "Instant" is associated with the realtime payment rail (RTP or FedNow) where the payment will be processes instantly in comparison with the Speed "Economy" which is associated with the regular ACH payment rail, the payment will be processed within 2-3 business days.
+The speed of the payment defines the user prefrence on the money movement while initiating the payment.
+The speed preference is based upon the cost and time associated with the payment transaction (defined within the BankOS platform by the bank) for instance speed "Express" is associated with the Fedwire payment rail where the payment will be processed normaly within a day in comparison with the speed "Economy" which is associated with the regular ACH payment rail where the payment will be processed within 2-3 business days.

 |**Speed**|**Speed Description**|
 | :- | :- |